LinuxForHealth/health-analytics/ascvd/README.md

 ## Running the model from a kubernetes container.

-You can run this model from a kubernetes container by first building the project:
+You can run this model from a kubernetes container by first building the project.
+Before building, update the application.properties file to reflect your cloud setup:

+- Set `quarkus.container-image.group` to your docker group
+- Set `quarkus.kubernetes.ingress.host` to your ingress host
+- Update `quarkus.kubernetes.annotations."kubernetes.io/ingress.class"` to reflect your cloud's ingress class.
+By default, it's set to IBM Cloud's preferred class.

+Then run:

 ```
 mvn package